Logan Kilgore

-Logan Kilgore (born May 24, 1990) is an American professional football coach and former quarterback who is an offensive quality control coach for the Denver Broncos of the National Football League (NFL).
+Logan Kilgore (born May 24, 1990) is an American professional football coach and former quarterback who is the quarterbacks coach for the Denver Broncos of the National Football League (NFL).
 Kilgore made his professional debut in 2016 for the Toronto Argonauts and remained with the Argonauts until 2017.
 He also spent a year each with the Hamilton Tiger Cats and Edmonton Eskimos.
 After ending his CFL career in 2019, Kilgore accumulated 2,010 yards and 11 touchdowns.